-Oak Tree Surgery have reached an agreement with Pensilva Health Centre to take over the running of the practice from 1st January 2018.
+Oak Tree Surgery reached an agreement with Pensilva Health Centre and took over the running of the practice from 1st January 2018.

-We are confident that the two practices can work together to achieve our common aims of creating a resilient and future proof service and we are committed to providing high quality health care to all of our patients.
+Patients at Pensilva Health Centre have continued to have a doctor and to benefit from good local care at its surgery.
+The Practices have been running independently since then but working together to achieve our common aims of creating a resilient and future proof service and providing high quality health care to all of our patients.

 Carers - helping to find the missing

 Information needed to find the missing is supported by the "Herbert Protocol".
 The Herbert Protocol encourages carers to collate information on those who are vulnerable onto a form that can be given to the police if they go missing.